 The Sauce That Keeps ‘Em Coming Back

-I wasn’t aware of such a thing, then I found out this cute and catchy name of a sauce is from a Greek restaurant in Jackson, Mississippi.
-They named it cleverly because it keeps ’em coming back for more.
+I wasn't aware of such a thing, but then I found out this cute and catchy name of a sauce is from a Greek restaurant in Jackson, Mississippi.
+They named it cleverly because it keeps 'em coming back for more.

 There seem to be many copycat recipes circulating around for the Comeback Sauce.
 One thing I noticed is that the Mississippi version is sweet - ours is not.

 After Deidra made another batch and took note of the ingredient amounts, I quickly jotted them down to share with you all.
 And here it is!

 Our Comeback Sauce is full of the tastes of a few Louisiana products, Creole Mustard and Louisiana Gold Horseradish Pepper Sauce.
 They are mixed in with mayonnaise and red cayenne pepper.
 Simple, huh?